 - Please do not worry about whether your child responds “correctly” to each of the activities.
 Schools are more interested in observing how your child responds when faced with novel, in-the-moment tasks.
 Do not practice, prep, or re-record what you perceive to be better responses, as this can create undue stress.

 Before you begin, read through all of the directions, and find a place to record with minimal distractions and background noise.
 Please have your child sit in a fixed chair rather than a chair that can spin or rock.

 - Although it may feel awkward at first, use only the words provided on the script and refrain from prompting your child.

 - Each activity should be recorded as a separate video.
 Save each video and title them accordingly: “Child Last Name_Child First Name_Video Number,” depending on which activity you have recorded.
 Ex: “Garcia_Travis_1”

 - An object that your child is excited to talk about (a photo of your family, a favorite stuffed animal, a favorite book, etc.)

 - A collection of 15 small similar objects (such as 15 pennies, 15 rocks, 15 blocks, or 15 crayons)

 - A flat surface (such as a table, counter, or desk) where your child can comfortably perform writing tasks

-- The “shapes” page attached to these instructions.
-If you do not have access to a printer, please contact any of the schools you are applying to and they will mail you a hard copy of these instructions and the shapes sheet.
+- A printout of the “shapes” page.
+If you do not have access to a printer, please contact any of the schools you are applying to, and they will mail you a hard copy of these instructions and the shapes sheet.